 With 85,000 square feet, the East Studio Building marks the gateway to the university’s arts corridor.
 Dedicated in 2013, it provides technologically and acoustically superior teaching, studio, and practice facilities to rival any music school or conservatory in the world.

-The East Studio Building is located on the northeast corner of Third Street and Jordan Avenue.
+The East Studio Building is located on the northeast corner of Third Street and Eagleson Avenue.

 Opened in 1995, the Simon building houses the departments of music theory, musicology, music education, bands, and audio engineering and sound production.
 It includes two recital halls, several classrooms, and the remarkable William and Gayle Cook Music Library.

-The Simon Music Center is located on the northwest corner of Third Street and Jordan Avenue.
+The Simon Music Center is located on the northwest corner of Third Street and Eagleson Avenue.

 The Georgina Joshi Recording Studio, located in the Musical Arts Center, is one of our flagship facilities and was made possible by a gift from the Georgina Joshi Foundation.